norbertc/tcpdump-android/README.md

     cp crypto/libcrypto.so NDK_ROOT/platforms/android-XX/<arch>/usr/lib
     cp ssl/libssl.so NDK_ROOT/platforms/android-XX/<arch>/usr/lib

-Patch the configure and configure.in file:
+Patch the configure and configure.in file in the tcpdump source:

-    patch -p0 < configure.patch
+    patch -p0 < tcpdump-configure.patch
-    patch -p0 < configure.in.patch
+    patch -p0 < tcpdump-configure.in.patch

 Build using ./build-tcpdump